wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-discover/includes/create-analysis.md

 After you've made these selections, do the following to further refine the data for analysis.

 **Step 1.
 Select your metrics**.
 Workplace Analytics metrics vary by query.
 You can select standard metrics from the list of options, but you can also customize some metrics by using filters.
-Here's an example of how you can pull meeting hours with the word “budgeting” in the subject line.
+Here's an example of how you can pull meeting hours with the word "budgeting" in the subject line.

 ![Step 1 is select metrics](../media/step-1-select-metrics.png)